-- 1.17.
-The ML Regulations state that money means - (i) money in sterling, - (ii) money in any other currency, or - (iii) money in any other medium of exchange, but does not include a cryptoasset.
+- 22.17 The ML Regulations state that money (for the purposes of Regulation 14A) means- - (i) money in sterling, - (ii) money in any other currency, or - (iii) money in any other medium of exchange, but does not include a cryptoasset.

-- 1.18.
-The third element of the definition includes electronic money.
-This is because electronic money constitutes monetary value, its value corresponding 1:1 to the value of the fiat currency with which it is purchased. - 1.19.
-Because cryptoassets are not currently regarded as units of account in their own right, their value is usually denominated in fiat currency.
+- 22.18 The third element of the definition includes electronic money.
+This is because electronic money constitutes monetary value, its value corresponding 1:1 to the value of the fiat currency with which it is purchased.
+Gift cards are also likely to be considered as money for the purposes of Regulation 14A, irrespective of whether or not they fall under the definition of electronic money. - 22.19 Because cryptoassets are not currently regarded as units of account in their own right, their value is usually denominated in fiat currency.
 Any relevant legislative thresholds should be applied accordingly.
 In practical terms, firms may work out the equivalent fiat currency value of cryptoassets once a day and adjust their transaction limits accordingly.